Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Aaron Deer

-Okay.
-Any color on the types of borrowers and how much of this might have steamed from borrowers taking up line utilization versus new commitment?
+Okay, and [multiple speakers] any color on the types of borrowers and how much of this might have stemmed from borrowers taking up line utilization versus new commitments?

 Wellington Chen

 I think the new commitment is about 40 million, the new commitment.
 And also during the latter half of the year we recruited three additional C&I officers and they have been working hard.
-So, during the last quarter they were able to [indiscernible] book on loans with the banks financial relationship.
+So, during the last quarter they were able to fund books on loans for the Bank’s financial relationship.

 Aaron Deer

 For the industry?
-[Multiple Speakers].
+[Multiple speakers].
 I finished, the industries?

 Wellington Chen